independent-arg/yt-dlp-portable/README.md

 # yt-dlp-portable

 A robust, portable, and interactive shell wrapper for `yt-dlp`.
-Designed to make video downloading simple, secure, and fully configurable without polluting your system.
+Designed to make video downloading simple, secure, and fully configurable without polluting your PC.

 ## Key Features

-- **Zero Global Dependencies - Portable**: Automatically manages `yt-dlp`, `FFmpeg`, and `Deno` inside a local `bin/` folder.
+- **Portable**: Automatically manages `yt-dlp`, `FFmpeg`, and `Deno` inside a local `bin/` folder.
 - **Interactive Menu**: Guided configuration for quality, formats, subtitles, and post-processing.
 - **Flexible URL Input**: Provide URLs via command line or enter them interactively within the menu
-- **Smart Review**: Presents a clear summary of your settings (Content, Visuals, Data) before you hit download.
 - **Quick Mode**: One-command instant download using optimized "Best Quality" defaults `--quick`.
 - **Live Stream Archiving**: Record live streams from the very start with `--live-from-start`, so you keep your own copy even if the broadcaster deletes it afterwards.
-- **Modern Support**: Includes `Deno` runtime to handle complex JavaScript challenges from sites like YouTube.
+- **Runtime**: Includes `Deno` runtime to handle complex JavaScript challenges from sites like YouTube.
 - **Hardened Security**: Strict SHA256 binary verification, root-execution prevention, and safe temporary file handling.

 ## Prerequisites